2024 World Series: Yankees

-In addition, Boone specifically was criticized heavily for his Game 1 bullpen usage, in particular to go to Nestor Cortes in a save situation with the bases loaded against Freddie Freeman in extra innings instead of Tim Hill; Cortes had been injured since the end of the regular season and had not pitched in the postseason prior to this moment.
+In addition, Boone specifically was criticized heavily for his Game 1 bullpen usage, in particular the decision to go to Nestor Cortes in a save situation with the bases loaded against Freddie Freeman in extra innings instead of Tim Hill.
+Cortes had been injured since the end of the regular season and had not pitched in the postseason prior to this moment.

 Game 5 turned out to be Yankees' ace Gerrit Cole's last start for at least a year and a half, as he underwent Tommy John Surgery in spring training the following season.
-Despite Cole's unavailability, the Yankees were AL favorites to return to the World Series the following season; however, they experienced a summer slump (the NY Post would call it the "Boone Swoon", referring to the Yankees' slumps in recent years in June and July under manager Aaron Boone).
+Despite Cole's unavailability and losing co-star Juan Soto to the New York Mets in free agency, the Yankees were AL favorites to return to the World Series the following season, thanks to spreading the money offered to Soto around to fill up other needs (trading for closer Devin Williams and outfielder Cody Bellinger, and signing ace pitcher Max Fried).
+However, they experienced a summer slump, which the NY Post would call it the "Boone Swoon", referring to the Yankees' slumps in recent years in June and July under manager Aaron Boone.
 This slump, coupled with a hot streak from the Toronto Blue Jays, ultimately cost them the American League East title, as they finished tied with the division-winning Blue Jays, but played poorly against them in the summer, which allowed Toronto to win the tie-breaker.
 They defeated their rival, the Boston Red Sox, in the Wild Card Series, but lost to the Blue Jays the next round in four games.